Souviksamanta34/Chess/README.md

 # Chess App

 Welcome to the Chess App!
 This is an Android application that brings the classic game of chess to your mobile device.
-With the ability to log in using your Google, Facebook, or Twitter accounts, you can start playing and enjoying chess in a convenient and accessible way.
+With the ability to log in using your Google, Facebook, or Twitter accounts, you can start playing and enjoying chess in a convenient and accessible way...

 ## Features